Published July 2024. Last updated June 2025.

 The Dietary Guidelines Expert Committee members have experience in public health and evidence evaluation related to nutrition.
 The Expert Committee identified the need for additional expertise in fields related to sustainability and suggested a working group.

-Working group members have been appointed based on their recognised expertise in areas such as:
+The Dietary Guidelines Sustainability Working Group members were appointed based on their recognised expertise in areas such as:

 - evidence translation